 - Follow the instructions on the page.

 The Autodiscover process within MigrationWiz can be used to discover items from the Source environment so that they can be imported into your projects.
+This can then be edited in the project to remove users not being migrated.
+All users are added with the source and destination email addresses set to match the source email.

-- The Source has to be Exchange 2007 or later, or Office 365, or G Suite.
+- The Source has to be Exchange 2007 or later, Office 365, or G Suite.
 If you are using Autodiscover from G Suite, all G Suite domains must be added to the list of domains in the Endpoint.

 - The endpoint on the Source needs to use admin credentials.